c-o-l-i-n/bing-bot/README.md

 Bing Bot is a GroupMe chat bot for H-Row's mascot, Bing.

-There are 3 components that making Bing run:
+There are 3 components that make Bing run:
 - This code repository
 - The Heroku app (h-row-bing-bot)
 - A GroupMe bot on the owner's GroupMe account